syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 </table>

-> Note: Mask definition is mandatory to use Date separator, Time Separator, Prompt Char and Decimal Separator.
+N> Mask definition is mandatory to use Date separator, Time Separator, Prompt Char and Decimal Separator.

 The following code example illustrates how to use GridMaskColumn.